CareerAtlas/career_atlas/README.md

 ## Project Details:

 Finding a job specifically by location does not exist currently.
 CareerAtlas helps people know where specific jobs are available and helps people make better informed decisions when they are looking for a new opportunity.
 CareerAtlas allows users to see jobs that are currently listed on Indeed, populated on a map.
-The interface includes the ability to search for jobs by location, title, salary range, and job type.
+The interface includes the ability to search for jobs by job title, job type, and location.
 CareerAtlas provides a superior user experience so job seekers can find a job that matches their lifestyle.

 Content Provided By: